alejandralopezgalan/alejandralopezgalan.github.io/_projects/1_project.md

 | `% Attrition Rate Date` | Calculates the rates of attrition base on inactive employees by date | `% Attrition Rate Date = DIVIDE([Inactive_Employees_Date], [TotalEmployeesDate])` |

 #### Data Analysis
-- Exploratory Data Analysis (EDA): I used descriptive statistics and data visualization to identify trends and patterns in the data.
+- Exploratory Data Analysis (EDA): I used descriptive statistics and data visualisation to identify trends and patterns in the data.
-- Key Metrics: Employee satisfaction, turnover rates, diversity indexes, and hiring trends were analyzed.
+- Key Metrics: Employee satisfaction, turnover rates, diversity indexes, and hiring trends were analysed.

-#### Data Visualization
+#### Data Visualisation
 I created a report in Power BI to showcase the results of the analysis.

 _Overview_ describes the high-level metrics about attrition at the company, including total, active and inactive employees, active employees by department and role, attrition rate, and employee hiring trend by year.
 <br/>This image shows the final data model used for the analysis.
 {% include figure.liquid loading="eager" path="assets/img/project1-overview.png" class="img-fluid rounded z-depth-1" %}

-<br/> _Demographics_ include plots and metrics related to the demographics, diversity and inclusion of employees
+<br/> _Demographics_ include plots and metrics related to the demographics, diversity and inclusion of employees.
 {% include figure.liquid loading="eager" path="assets/img/project1-demographics.png" class="img-fluid rounded z-depth-1" %}

-<br/> _Performance tracker_ is a page to visualise individual employee's performance scores based on yearly performance reviews,
+<br/> _Performance tracker_ is a page to visualise individual employee's performance scores based on yearly performance reviews.
 {% include figure.liquid loading="eager" path="assets/img/project1-performance.png" class="img-fluid rounded z-depth-1" %}

 <br/> _Attrition_ displays more in-depth plots related to the attrition rate for the company.